JamesTheBard/advent-of-code/2021/06/README.md

 ```

 Converting the list into a dict where the key is point in time of the fish's lifecycle
-and the value is the number of fish at that particular point:
+and the value is the number of fish at that particular point significantly reduces
+memory and CPU utilization.
+Again, this is only part 1.

 ```
  Performance counter stats for 'python solution.py':